Mayank-Prakash-Sharma18/math-english/content/higher-maths/algebra/linear-equations.md

 * Cubic equations - They are equations of third degree, e.g. equation having $x^3$

 {{% alert note %}}
-Degree of an equation is the highest power of a variable in the equation, or the combined powers of the variables being multiplied.
+The degree of an equation is the highest power of a variable in the equation, or the combined powers of the variables being multiplied.

 For example, Degree of y + 3 = 0 is 1. <br>
 Degree of $y^2$ + x + 2 = 3 is 2 <br>